Here are the states that postponed their primaries due to coronavirus - KEYT | KCOY

 Maryland moved its primary from April 28 to June 2, Maryland Republican Gov. Larry Hogan said.

-“While there are many valid reasons for unease and uncertainty right now, ensuring that the voices of Maryland citizens are heard shouldn’t be one of them,” Hogan, a Republican, said at a news conference Tuesday morning.
+“While there are many valid reasons for unease and uncertainty right now, ensuring that the voices of Maryland citizens are heard shouldn’t be one of them,” Hogan, a Republican, said at a news conference.

 Additionally, Hogan said the special election to the fill the congressional seat of late Rep. Elijah Cummings will be held via vote by mail only.